You’ve finished your project, and now you have some leftover paint. Can you safely store it in the garage without ruining it?

 The Best Ways to Conserve Paint

-Preserving paint is all about preventing it from drying.
-Take care to limit canned paint’s exposure to air and light.
+Preserving paint is all about preventing it from drying out.
+The key is limiting its exposure to air and light, which can cause it to degrade over time.

 Use Proper Can Openers